corvusdeinanis/cuddlyspaceship/content/temp.md

 Bio medical Model

 The biomedical model is a traditional approach to understanding and explaining health and illness.
 It is primarily a **reductionist** perspective that **focuses on the physical aspects** of disease and illness, often **emphasizing the biological factors** while largely **neglecting psychological, social, and environmental influences**.
-Here are some key points about the biomedical model in health psychology:

 **Biomedical Model in Health Psychology**